Employment Relations Authority Officer

 Personal specifications

-- Effectively communicate complex ideas and legislative process both orally and in writing.
+- Ability to effectively communicate complex ideas and legislative process both orally and in writing to provide quality and consistent advice, services and practice across the Authority.

-- Professionalism, showing competence, knowledge, conscientiousness, integrity, respect, emotional intelligence, and confidence in dealing with clients of The Authority.
+- Professionalism, conscientiousness, integrity, respect, emotional intelligence and ability to retain confidence in dealing with clients of The Authority.

 - Conceptual and analytical skills needed to critically assess issues for the purpose of case management and administration.